opencog/atomspace/opencog/rule-engine/README.md

 In the backward chaining inference we are interested in either truth value fulfillment query or variable fulfillment query.
-For variable fullfillment query,variable containing link is passed as an argument and the backward chainer tries to find grounding for the variable.
+For variable fullfillment query, variable containing link is passed as an argument and the backward chainer tries to find grounding for the variable.
+For truth value fullfillment query, the TV of the original target are updated via inference.

-The entry point for the backward chainer is the `do_chain` function.
+The main C++ entry point for the backward chainer is the `do_chain` function.

 There exist a scheme primitive `(cog-bc *target* *rule-base* *focus-set*)` for using the Backward Chainer in scheme.